San Francisco 49ers: Jim Harbaugh years (2011–2014)

 The 49ers signed running back Reggie Bush, wide receiver Torrey Smith, and defensive tackle Darnell Dockett.

 Tomsula employed new coaching practices, which included giving his players breaks to check social media during meetings, shorter, easier practices, and more days off.
 The result was one of the worst offenses in team history.
 Scoring only 238 points, the 49ers struggled to a 5–11 season, with Colin Kaepernick ending the season on injured reserve after being benched.
 The 49ers would ultimately be eliminated from postseason contention in Week 14 of the 2015 regular season.
 On January 4, 2016, the 49ers fired Tomsula after he led them to a 5–11 record.

 On January 14, 2016, Chip Kelly was hired as head coach.
 Kelly's tenure began with an emphatic 28–0 victory over the Los Angeles Rams on Monday Night Football.
 However, the team went on to lose a franchise-record 13 straight games until they narrowly defeated the Rams 22–21 on December 24, 2016.
 On October 21, 2016, in an ESPN ranking of professional sports franchises, the 49ers were ranked the worst franchise in North America.
 The 49ers ended up firing Kelly and Baalke following the conclusion of the regular season, finishing with a 2–14 record.

-In 2016, Kaepernick started a trend of kneeling during the playing of the national anthem.
-Intended to protest the treatment of minorities in the United States, the trend spread throughout the NFL and stirred political controversy.
+In 2016, Kaepernick knelt during the playing of the national anthem as a protest the treatment of minorities in the United States.
+Others followed suit throughout the NFL, drawing controversy.
 President Donald Trump spoke out against the protests a number of times, and Vice President Mike Pence walked out of a 49ers game in October 2017 upon seeing players kneel.